gilmore-lab/protocols/Applying_EEG_Nets_and_Minimizing_Impedances.md

 ### Apply and Adjust the Net

--**V**ery **B**ig **E**lephants **E**at **M**arshmallows
+**V**ery **B**ig **E**lephants **E**at **M**arshmallows
   - Chin Strap (Blue Beads)
   -**V**ertex
   -**B**row Ridge
   -**E**ars
   -**E**yes
   -**M**astoids
 - As you get the net ready for application, remember to keep your hands and elbows in to minimize stretching.
 - Place hands into the net, keeping chin strap in front of the hands with the right thumb between electrodes 25 and 32 and the left thumb between electrodes 8 and 1.
 Put your pinky fingers on the outside of the two red electrodes in the bottom, back row (94 and 120).
 Grab the Cz with 2 fingers, or extend your fingers upwards to spread out the top of the net so the Cz is visible.
 Stand directly in front of the subject and keep feet squared and together, tell subject to close their eyes, and pull the net straight down on their head, keeping thumbs and pinkies in.
 Use a rocking motion as you slide the net on and keep hands pressed firmly against subject’s face to ensure a tight fit.
 Remove pinkies and thumbs only when the net is fully extended down onto the head.
 - Tighten the chin strap (blue beads).
 - Check the position of the Cz (if the Cz is on the mark, pull the blue beads tighter).
 The Cz should be within 1 centimeter of the mark. if it’s not, remove the net and reapply.
 Keep in mind the chin strap needs to be far enough back so the subject can place their chin on the chin rest (if you are using one).
 - Adjust the ears by grabbing and moving groups of electrodes with both hands.
 If you’re working in pairs it’s easiest to have each person work on one side.
 You can also ask the subject if the net feels comfortable around the ears.
 Once you are satisfied with the ears, pull the white beads to tighten the net around the ears.